gustwindjs/gustwind/htmlisp/evolution-plan.md

   - fragment-like output suppression
   - local binding carrier
   - dynamic tag replacement through `&type`
-- components are currently registered as strings
+- components can now be registered as strings or functions
 - async and sync rendering paths are maintained in parallel

 That means: